Universal coding standards, best practices, and patterns for TypeScript, JavaScript, React, and Node.js development.

 Add a 'Use when...' clause specifying explicit triggers, e.g., 'Use when the user asks about code style, naming conventions, project structure, or best practices for TypeScript/React/Node.js projects.'

-Replace vague terms like 'best practices and patterns' with concrete actions, e.g., 'Enforces naming conventions, recommends file/folder structure, applies error handling patterns, and guides component composition in React.'
+Replace vague terms like 'best practices and patterns' with specific concrete actions, e.g., 'Enforces naming conventions, recommends project folder structure, applies error handling patterns, and guides component composition.'

-Narrow the scope or add distinguishing details to reduce conflict risk with other coding skills, e.g., specifying whether this covers linting rules, architectural patterns, or code review guidance.
+Narrow the scope or add distinguishing details to reduce conflict risk, e.g., specify whether this is about code review, scaffolding, refactoring, or style enforcement.

 | Dimension | Reasoning | Score |